-The aspect of a story in the media that interests people because it describes the experiences or emotions of individuals.‘the conflict was not lacking in human interest’[as modifier] ‘dry and distant matters are often treated from a human-interest angle’
+The aspect of a story in the media that interests people because it describes the experiences or emotions of individuals to which others can relate.‘the conflict was not lacking in human interest’as modifier ‘human interest stories’

 - ‘That to me is the ideal story, the one that the industry is intrigued by, but also, hopefully, has enough human interest and drama in it.’

 - ‘We're told that the public's appetite for human interest stories about crime and punishment is insatiable.’

 - ‘We're back to local human interest stories and very little hard news.’